aoterodelaroza/acpdb/README.md

 #### Structures

 ~~~
-INSERT STRUCTURE name.s
+INSERT STRUCTURE [name.s]
   FILE file.s
   XYZ file.s
   POSCAR file.s
 END
 ~~~
 Insert a molecular structure with key `name.s`.
+If no key is provided, the stem of the file name is used as key.
 There are three possible ways of passing the structure file with name `file.s`.
 If the XYZ keyword is used, read the file as a molecular xyz file.
 If POSCAR is used, read the file as a crystal POSCAR file.
 If FILE is used, let acpdb detect the format (xyz or POSCAR) and read it as a molecule or crystal depending on the result.

 #### Properties
 ~~~